Foreign travel advice

 You can drive in Brunei with a valid UK driving licence for up to 90 days.
 You’ll then need to apply for a Bruneian licence from the Land Transport Department

 If your vehicle is not registered in Brunei, you can only buy motor fuel at 14 designated filling stations, to a maximum of 250 litres.
 Petrol stations will only sell premium “V-Power” fuel to foreign cars.
-Payments are usually made in cash.
+You can usually only pay in cash.

 Driving standards are different from the UK.
 Vehicles do not always stop at red lights or pedestrian crossings.
 It is common for drivers not to use seatbelts or child car seats and to speed.
 Road surfaces are uneven and accidents are common.
-Be aware that animals such as monitor lizards, snakes and monkeys could be on the roads.
+Animals such as monitor lizards, snakes and monkeys could be on the roads.

 If you’re involved in a road accident as a driver, do not leave the scene or move the vehicle until the police arrive.